xriss/require.sh/readme.md

 means if it breaks for you then you get to fix it :)

-Probably that just means changing the dictionaries at the top of the require.sh script to fix a package name.
+Probably that just means changing the dictionaries at the top of the require.sh script to fix a package name or adjusting package manager parameters.

 INSTALL